 Conducting archival or field research in a foreign language is an incredible challenge.
 When you realise you are fully living and thinking in a foreign language and land, it's also an exhilarating experience.

-Fellows in Asian and Middle Eastern Studies
+King's Director of Studies and academics in Asian and Middle Eastern Studies

 Students thinking of studying a language from the Modern and Medieval Languages Faculty should also see the list of King's fellows in MML on the MML subject page.